kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-2-development-server-browsersync-configuration/index.md

 ---
 published: true
-title: Introduction to Gulp.js 02
+title: "Introduction to Gulp.js 02: Server with BrowserSync"
 author: Stefan Imhoff
 date: 2014-10-19T10:17:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to set up a development server with BrowserSync."